Nestle's "Mr Water" more worried about H2O than CO2

 A picture of health with the permanent tan of a man often outdoors, Brabeck is a walking advert for Nestle, breakfasting on Nespresso and dark chocolate, taking lunch in the company canteen and cooking at home with Maggi or Buitoni products.

-Brabeck has sought to redefine Nestle as the world's leading "nutrition, health and wellness company", selling high-margin, value-added products rather just commoditized food staples.
+Brabeck has sought to redefine Nestle as the world's leading "nutrition, health and wellness company", selling high-margin, value-added products rather just commoditised food staples.

 He has been a key force behind Nestle's push into the water business in the last 25 years that included the purchase of Perrier and San Pellegrino and the launch of emerging market brand Pure Life, now the world's top selling water brand.